-Display Function Configuration 1 Configuration 2 PCTL Power control algorithm.
-Y = Enable Power Control mode.
-N = Use current control mode (default).
-If set to PCTL Y, the power control algorithm controls the total power output to reduce the variation of power over the life of the magnetron.
-PCTL N is the default and pr referred method of control (cur rent control).
-LAN Language in which faults are displayed.
-ENG = English FR = French IT = Italian GE = German SP = Spanish Use this setting to choose th language. e language for fault messages s.
+Display Function Configuration 1 Configuration 2 PCTL Power control algorithm Y = Enable Power Control mode N = Use current control mode (default) If set to PCTL Y, the power of the variation of power over the control algorithm controls the tone life of the magnetron. otal power output to reduce PCTL N is the default and pr eferred method of control (cur rent control).
+LAN Language in which faults are displayed ENG=English FR=French IT=Italian GE=German SP=Spanish Use this setting to choose th language. e language for fault messages s.
 English is the default IDLE Enabling IDLE mode allows a return to Lamp ON mode within 3 seconds (use the Standby command for activation).
 This is done by operating the lamp system at a low power, which is not capable of curing, with minimal heat on substrate.
-IDLE N = No Not enabled IDLE Y = Yes Operation of IDLE mode (local or remote) through Standby control.
+IDLE N=No Not enabled IDLE Y=Yes Operation of IDLE mode (local or remote) through Standby control.
 Refer to the Operation Section for the proper sequence.
 VSPD Lampheads with an internal blower may incorporate variable speed control to provide consistent bulb temperature.
-VSPD N = No Set to N if an external blower lamphead is used.
-VSPD Y = Yes Enables speed control.
-Set to Y only if an internal blower lamphead is used.
-PWROFF POWER OFF No selection.
-No selection.
-This is a message instructing save your settings in flash m g yo u to turn the system contro emory. oller power switch OFF to O
+VSPD N=No Set to N if lamphead is not equipped with internal blower VSPD Y=Yes Enables speed control Set to Y only if an internal blower lamphead is used.
+PWROFF POWER OFF No selection No selection This is a message instructing you to turn the power supply switch OFF to save your settings in flash memory. switch OFF to save your